collaide/repository-manager/README.md

 #### Share permissions

-You can manage the permission of an instance in a share.
+You can manage the permissions of an instance in a share.
 The owner of the share has all the permissions.
 The permissions are:
 - can_add_to_share(share) : The item can add a new instance in this share.
 - can_remove_to_share(share) : Can remove an instance from this share.